|

 the second controller and then push Start

-on the first controller to have these options
+on the first controller to have the option

 appear.